Writing a Memoir: Step by Step

 Q: Is there any online content and is a computer required?

 A: Yes, the entire course requires computer access to Okanagan College’s course management system - Moodle.
 Even if you are delayed in picking up your materials, please go online right away to get started.
 You will require your student ID number in order to log into Moodle.
 Go to myokanagan.bc.ca to log in and then click on the Moodle image.
 Although you can download the course material to your computer, you will require reliable internet access in order to complete the many online activities, quizzes, and especially tests.

 Q: When and where do I write the final exam?

 A: All exams (3 midterms and the final exam) are done on your own computer unsupervised.
 You will need reliable internet access and you will download and use Respondus Lockdown Browser.

 Exams are to be written during specified weeks; see the Moodle course for dates.
 It is recommended that you write exams during business hours.
-There are a few important dates that might apply:

 Q: Do I need to arrange for invigilation of the final exam?